DFHack/dfhack/Contributing.rst

 * For C++:

   * Opening and closing braces on their own lines or opening brace at the end of the previous line
-  * Braces placed at original indent level
+  * Braces placed at original indent level if on their own lines
+  * #includes should be sorted.
+C++ libraries first, then dfhack modules, then df structures, then local includes.
+Within each category they should be sorted alphabetically.
+This policy is currently broken by most scripts but try to follow it if you can.

 -------------------------------
 How to get new code into DFHack